auth0/docs/articles/scopes/current/oidc-scopes.md

 ## Standard claims

-Standard claims are intended to provide an application with user details, such as name, email, and picture.
+Standard claims are intended to provide an application with user details, such as name, email, and picture, and are pre-defined for the OIDC protocol.
 Standard claims included in the most commonly-used scopes are listed below, but for a full list of available standard claims, refer to the [OIDC specification: Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).

 | Scope     | Claims          |